theunicornguild/BrewIt/04_coffee_calculator/03_javascript_3_amount_calculator.md

+                                                      //Mariam: removed 1 "in"

-we've now done two of our main components and combined them in in one component which is `AmountCalculator` but it still doesn't change any values.
+we've now done two of our main components and combined them in one component which is `AmountCalculator` but it still doesn't change any values.

 we're going to add all the functions and pass all the props required to make our component more useful.

 First we'll add a few states,

 - one for the slider component amount,the ratio (amount).
 - one to set the coffee grams amount based on the calculation(grams).
 - another one for the water amount for the coffee(water).
 - the last one to store the value from the component CupSize which will be initalized to 227 as a default(selectedOption).

 ```
   const [amount, setAmount] = useState();
   const [grams, setGrams] = useState();
   const [water, setWater] = useState();
   const [selectedOption, setSelectedOption] = useState(227);
 ```

 Now in our slider component we already have the `handleRatio` function being used there to simply return the value as a string.
 We'll add to the function so that it will also set the state.

 ```
     const handleRatio = value => {
     setAmount(value);
     return JSON.stringify(value);
   };
 ```

 Another thing we'll need is a function that we'll call `handleChange`.
 Which will do our main calculation for the coffee grams and water amount.

- the general equation is (cupsize/ratio amount) * 15.
+the general equation is (cupsize/ratio amount) \* 15.

 ```
    const handleChange = () => {
     setGrams(parseInt(selectedOption / amount));
     setWater(parseInt(grams * 15));
   };
 ```

 and finally we'll put `handleChange` in `handleRatio` so it would call it whenever the users chooses another value from the slider.
+//Mariam: user\*

 ```
     const handleRatio = value => {
     setAmount(value);